 They have been in the shoe industry for decades, and have been making shoes for well-known brands.
 Their solution to keep prices lower?
 Making it simpler for everyone.
 Make the shoes & distribute them directly to the end customer.
 They hand select all the materials and insure quality throughout the process.
-This is another great company catering to locals yet selling internationally through major department stores.
+Another great company catering to locals yet selling internationally through major department stores.

 Founded in 1984 by Juan Perán Ramos, who is it’s current Honorary Chairman, the company has over 500 creatives who are inspired by connecting to causes and communities.
 As a result of this commitment, in 2009 Pikolinos Solidarity was founded, a label that encompasses all Pikolinos’ social projects.

-Pikolinos Solidarity consists of special collections launched in partnership with communities at risk of social exclusion and people with special needs in orderBy to support their sustainability and integration and, of course, to sow hope and encouragement in their hearts
+It consists of special collections we launch in partnership with communities at risk of social exclusion and people with special needs in orderBy to support their sustainability and integration and, of course, to sow hope and encouragement in their hearts

 Pikolinos - Creatives at Work